Everything you need to know about applying for the new Saudi Arabia electronic tourist visa.

-Here’s the official website where you can apply for the tourist visa.
-First you’ll need to register for an account.
+Here’s the official website where you can apply for a tourist visa.
+First, you’ll need to register for an account.
 The site will send you a confirmation via email when you register.
 If you don’t get the email, be sure to check your spam folder.

 Now that you’ve registered an account, you can apply for the electronic tourist visa.